kosli-dev/cli/docs.kosli.com/content/getting_started/install.md

 ---
-title: "Part 2: Install Kosli"
+title: "Part 2: Install Kosli CLI"
 bookCollapseSection: false
 weight: 220
 ---
-# Part 2: Install Kosli
+# Part 2: Install Kosli CLI

 Kosli CLI can be installed from package managers, by Curling pre-built binaries, or can be used from the distributed Docker images.